 The aavakaaya will pass no modern test of healthy food.
 It compromises nowhere and chooses the most potent in all its ingredients: sour mangoes, fierce chillies, pungent mustard, excessive salt and oil.
 This assault on the intestines, however, is a badge of honour for many like my amamma.
 She will even chide others attempting to water down the effect of the pickle by adding more rice to the mix, or adding extra dollops of ghee to the rice mix.
 She definitely can’t stand the sight of the pickle being used just as an accomplice to curd rice or pappu annam (dal chawal).
 Amamma, in fact, loves these potent assaults on the senses so much that she attributes her laser-sharp memory at her advanced age to these assaults.
 Like a well-catalogued library run by an efficient librarian, her mind can retrieve minor details of several events of her long life with amazing alacrity and accuracy.

-My amamma, Achanta Ratnavathi, born on 25th September, 1928 has naturally, seen plenty of ups and downs in her long life.
+Amamma’s long life has, naturally, seen plenty of ups and downs.
 On the personal front, she lost her husband before she turned sixty while her elder son died before he turned sixty; materially, she lost her ancestral home in Rajamundry and another property in Secunderabad, her adopted home.
 The loss of the Rajamundry home was particularly painful because of the grandeur and memories associated with it.
 Called manduva logili, these massive homes meant for joint families had rooms on the four sides opening up onto a spacious courtyard.
 With some families moving out and the remaining unable to burden the massive costs of maintenance, it became inevitable to bring the home down.
 With amamma herself relocating to Secunderabad, she was powerless to do anything about it.
 But, she shrugs off the painful memory with a smile and says, “at least this is the one thing that has remained with me all my life.”

 The “one thing” amamma is referring to is a dressing table.
 In its heyday, the majestic rosewood-made dressing table must have grabbed the attention of all in the room with everyone wanting to develop a tress or a mane just to look majestic in the pristine mirror that shone large in the middle of the table.